xjh1020/mbrlnmrmw/README.md

-# PaperCode
-# A Multi-View Multi-Scale Neural Network for Multi-Label ECG Classification
+# Model-based Reinforcement Learning for the Navigation of a Mobile Robot with Macnum Wheels

-This is the code for the paper "A Multi-View Multi-Scale Neural Network for Multi-Label ECG Classification"
+This is the code for our paper "Model-based Reinforcement Learning for the Navigation of a Mobile Robot with Macnum Wheels"

 # Dependency